audreypatricia/Mix-It-Up/README.md

 ## Special Thanks ❤️

-Special thanks to @Joel Turnbull for helping with the dreaded OmniAuth and helping me understand the concept of passing data around from Ruby to Javascript and back to Ruby.
-Another special thanks to @Mai Nguyen for helping me with deployment and bugs.
+Special thanks to @Joel Turnbull (a.k.a the Blade) for helping with the dreaded OmniAuth and helping me understand the concept of passing data around from Ruby to Javascript and back to Ruby.
+Another special thanks to @Mai Nguyen (little-chi-mai) for helping me with deployment and bugs.